AlexsLemonade/refinebio-processor-documentation/salmon.md

 test steps:
 - creates lists of accession codes for incomplete and complete samples
-- calls `run_tximport_at_progress_point` to build the `job_context`, create the experiment with samples, and run tximport
-    - passes in salmon version 0.9.1
+- calls `run_tximport_at_progress_point` and passes in salmon version 0.9.1
+    - creates a dummy `job_context` that could be passed into the salmon pipeline and have all steps related to tximport run successfully.
+    - creates a test experiment
+    - creates test samples and their associations for incomplete and complete samples and adds them to the test experiment
+    - runs tximport
 - asserts that 'tximported' is not in the final `job_context`
     - 'tximported' should not get added because the salmon version is out of date